SAP/jenkins-library/documentation/docs/steps/abapEnvironmentCloneGitRepo.md

 `byogCredentialsId: 'byogCredentialsId'` is the reference to the defined credential in Jenkins.
 So take care that this matches with your setup.

-After that, the byog repository that is to be cloned must be specified in the repos.yaml:
+After that, the ByoG repository that is to be cloned must be specified in the repos.yaml:

 ```yaml
 repositories: